Steel Cities Region of the Sports Car Club of America

-The local region of the SCCA plays a pivotal part in the success of our races and our event.
-It’s members represent the leadership of our race volunteers as well as the majority of our entire race side volunteer team.
-They are acknowledged nationally for their role in staging the country’s largest and longest running race on actual city streets.
+The Steel Cities Region plays a pivotal part in the success of the Pittsburgh Vintage Grand Prix.
+Its members represent the leadership of our race volunteers as well as the majority of our entire race side volunteer team.
+They are acknowledged nationally for their role in staging the country’s largest and longest-running race on actual city streets.

 Inside PVGP Raceside Operations